Wellbeing

 As well as parks and woodlands, many people find watery blue spaces help their wellbeing.
 All around us are blue spaces that we can experience - both big and small - from a local pond, canal, river, or lake, to the biggest blue space in the world: the ocean.

-Our assembly is a great way to introduce students to the concept of wellbeing.
-Join our Education Manager, Jenny Griffiths, for a guided meditation to connect students to a blue space close to them.
+Our mindfulness exercise is a great way to introduce students to the concept of wellbeing.
+Join us for a guided meditation to connect students to a blue space close to them.